Harz08/ProSearz---Windows-Process-Monitor/README.md

 ## 📋 Overview

 A comprehensive security monitoring agent designed to detect malicious processes, suspicious service configurations, and potential security threats on Windows systems.
 Built with real-time scanning, advanced threat detection, and an intuitive web-based dashboard.
+This tool is currently under development for new features & may fell a bit buggy sometimes so please feedback for any issues

 ## ✨ Key Features